Dispute Resolution Services

 DRS North Texas’ mediation services and training brings 35+ years of experience as the designated Dispute Resolution Center for Tarrant County to the table when providing services to the legal community.

 We provide mediation services to communities in Tarrant and surrounding counties.

 What to expect:

-Each party will have a chance to be heard in a neutral setting.
+During the session, each party will have a chance to be heard in a neutral setting.
 The mediators will encourage a respectful dialogue between the parties with the goal of determining a suitable agreement to resolve the dispute.

 - Bring all relevant information.

-- Joint and private sessions.
+- Joint and private sessions held.

 - Written agreement is binding.

 - All information is confidential.

 “The mediators were great and did their job very well.
 The staff was welcoming and pleasant.”